Showing posts with label Wishes. Show all posts

 The lucid sky at night

-Greets me,
+Greets me.

-And the full moon,
+And the full moon

-Bewitches me more.
+Bewitches me even more.

 The twinkling white stars